Mr Mussadak Mirza

 Abbot & 3,449 Others v Ministry of Defence

-Instructed as sole Counsel in numerous pending claims relating to military deafness litigation.
-Appeared alongside leading Counsel, including Harry Steinberg KC in the lead case before Master Davison in the King’s Bench Division of the High Court, sitting at the Royal Courts of Justice in London, who considered procedural guidance and case management for the future conduct of such claims in light of the Overseas Operations (Service Personnel and Veterans) Act 2021.
+Instructed as sole Counsel in hundreds of pending claims relating to military deafness litigation.
+Harry Steinberg KC lead the GLO application before Master Davison in the King’s Bench Division of the High Court, sitting at the Royal Courts of Justice in London, who considered procedural guidance and case management for the future conduct of such claims in light of the Overseas Operations (Service Personnel and Veterans) Act 2021.

 Storar v Rotherham Forge & Rolling Mills and 5 Others